Automatic Chicken Coop Door Openers

 Check price of this model here

-My Chicken Door is self-calibrating and has a light sensor and a timer function.
+My Chicken Door is self-calibrating and has light sensing capabilities and a timer function.
 It self adjusts automatically after installation in regards to the house door position, making for a really stress-free install.

 This door opener does not come with the door, but rather will work with any coop door that is less than 1kg in weight as it will lift doors up and down.